isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Walking Sansevieria.md

 <section>
   <h4>Sun and soil needs:</h4>
   <p>Walking Sansevieria thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of indirect sunlight</a>, but <a href="/page-index/plant-problems/sunburn/">may burn</a> in direct sun.
-They are best planted in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> with <a href="/page-index/horticulture-techniques/soil-amendments/">plenty of inorganic soil amendments</a> as they are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>Walking Sansevieria are slow-growing and does not need frequent fertilising. <a href="/page-index/horticulture-techniques/fertilising/">A balanced slow releasing fertiliser</a> every 6 months would be sufficient.
-Ensure that there is good airflow to dry out the soil before watering again.</p>
+	<p>Walking Sansevieria are slow-growing and does not need frequent fertilising. <a href="/page-index/horticulture-techniques/fertilising/">A balanced slow releasing fertiliser</a> every 6 months would be sufficient.</p>
+		<p>This plant requires very little water and is vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>.
+Consider <a href="/page-index/horticulture-techniques/bottom-watering/">bottom watering</a> this plant once  every two weeks or less to reduce the chances of rot.</p>
 	<p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>